 - Social programs where aid must reach specific locations and beneficiaries

-- Infrastructure projects that require proof of work completion
+- Infrastructure monitoring that requires proof of maintenance and inspections

-- Supply chain certifications that depend on verifying origin and conditions
+- Insurance claims that depend on verifying conditions and damages on-site

 All of these share a common challenge: they need trustworthy information about what happened in a specific place, at a specific time, in the physical world.
 And this is precisely where digital systems, no matter how sophisticated, face fundamental limitations.

 A payment system can confirm that money was transferred.
 An identity system can verify who you are.
-But neither can tell you whether a tree was actually planted, a delivery was made to the right location, or a field was genuinely visited.
+But neither can tell you whether a public works project was actually completed, a delivery was made to the right location, or an inspection was genuinely conducted.

 Why This Matters More Than Ever

 The stakes are significant.
-According to various studies, a substantial portion of carbon offsets may not represent real emissions reductions.
-Development programs around the world struggle with verification of field activities.
+Government programs around the world lose billions annually to fraud and misreporting.
+Development programs struggle with verification of field activities.
 Insurance claims often cannot be independently verified.

 These aren't necessarily problems of bad intent.
 Often, they stem from the simple fact that reliable field verification is difficult and expensive.
 Traditional methods—sending auditors, reviewing photos, checking GPS logs—are time-consuming, costly, and often easy to circumvent.